aleksejunas/sun-cal-react/docs/Winter-Solstice-Calculator.md

 1. Clone the repository
 2. Navigate to the project directory
-3. Run `npm install` to install dependencies
+3. Run `pnpm install` to install dependencies
-4. Run `npm start` to launch the development server
+4. Run `pnpm start` to launch the development server
 5. Access the app at `http://localhost:3000`